Florida journalist, 9-year-old killed in shooting; 2 others hurt

 Mina said a man identified as 19-year-old Keith Moses walked up to the news vehicle and shot two people from News 13, leaving one dead and the other in critical condition.

-Mina said Moses then walked to another street, and into a house, where he shot a 9-year-old and her mother.
+Mina said Moses then walked to a home on Harrington Drive, where he shot a 9-year-old and her mother.
+The sheriff said the 9-year-old girl later died from her injuries.
+The mother is in critical condition.
+Investigators are not sure why Moses entered their home.

+Mina said the two shootings are connected and linked Moses as the suspect in both cases.
+Moses has a lengthy criminal history, according to the sheriff.

+“No one in our community – not a mother, not a 9-year-old and certainly not a news professional should become the victim of gun violence in our community,” Mina said.

 This is a developing story.
 Stay up to date on the latest from News Channel 8 on-air and on the go with the free WFLA News Channel 8 mobile app.